biya-coin/biyaliquid-docs/.gitbook/developers-native/wallets/connections.md

 * **Sign transactions using Keplr**

-An example of how to prepare + sign + broadcast a transaction on Biyachain using Keplr can be found in [Cosmos Transactions](../transactions/cosmos.md).
+An example of how to prepare + sign + broadcast a transaction on Biya Chain using Keplr can be found in [Cosmos Transactions](../transactions/cosmos.md).